Tom Davenport (filmmaker): Early life and education

 Davenport grew up in Virginia outside Washington, D.C.
 He received his bachelor's degree in English from Yale University in 1961.
 After graduating, Davenport was hired through the Yale-China program, which sent him to Hong Kong to teach English at New Asia College for two years.

-Davenport went on to study Chinese at the University of Hawaii's East West Center.
+Davenport went on to study Chinese at the East–West Center at the University of Hawaiʻi at Mānoa.
 As part of that program, he spent a year in Taiwan, where he took an interest in Zen meditation that has continued since.

 Film career

 Back in the United States in the late 1960s, Davenport moved to New York City, where he worked as an apprentice with renowned documentary filmmakers Richard Leacock and D.A.
 Pennebaker.
-In 1969, Davenport released his first independent film, T'ai Chi Ch'uan, on the Chinese martial art of T'ai chi.
+In 1969, Davenport released his first independent film, T'ai Chi Ch'uan, on the Chinese martial art of tai chi.

 In 1970, Davenport settled in Delaplane, Virginia, on his family's land.
 The following year, he founded an independent film company, Davenport Films, along with his wife, co-producer and designer, Mimi Davenport.
 The company gained recognition through "From the Brothers Grimm," a series of live-action adaptations of traditional folktales translated into American settings.
 As fairy tale scholar Jack Zipes notes in The Enchanted Screen (2011), through these films, Davenport "made original use of the fairy tale and film to enhance viewers' understanding of storytelling, politics, and creativity."

 In 1974, Davenport and Frank DeCola directed and produced, along with Daniel Patterson, a 30-minute documentary called The Shakers, which The New Yorker Magazine dubbed "the definitive film on the Shaker movement."
 Newsweek called it "a touching, and probably final, glimpse of the Shakers," underscoring the importance of Davenport's film.